chipmanj/SeqSGPV/README.md

 are scientifically meaningful and an end-study inference that evaluates these effects.

-For intervention studies, Freedman et al. (1984) divides effects as
+For intervention studies, Freedman et al. (1984) categorizes effects as
-being: (1) universally acceptable for adopting an intervention, (2) universally unacceptable, or (3) debatably acceptable.
+being: universally acceptable for adopting an intervention; universally unacceptable compared to standard of care; or scientifically amibiguous for whether the effect is superior to standard of care.
 The latter set of effects form the ROE.
 Strategies for specifying ROE include setting the point null as a ROE boundary \[Hobbs & Carlin (2008); Section 2.2\], setting the ROE away from the point null \[Freedman et al. (1984);
 Figure 1\], and surrounding the point null (Kruschke, 2013).
 Kruschke (2013) calls the latter strategy a Region of Practical Equivalence